Zeagl3/Skybax/README.md

   ## How to start up Skybax

-  Go to the Skybax install directory, you'll find a shortcut named "Skybax" with the Skyrim logo.
+  Go to the Skybax install directory, you'll find an executable named "ModOrganizer.exe", double click this.
-  Juts double click on it to launch the game.
+  In the dropdown on the right, make sure "Skybax" is selected and press the Play button.

+  It can take some seconds until the main menu shows up.

   ## Updating